-Certification examinations, consisting of 100 multiple-choice questions, are administered annually at designated sites throughout the USA and other countries.
+Certification examinations, consisting of 100 multiple-choice questions, are administered twice per year at designated sites throughout the USA and other countries.
 To ensure that knowledge and skills are maintained at the specialty level, each BPS pharmacist must recertify every seven years.

 BPS also recognizes focused practice areas within the core specialties.
 The term, “added qualifications,” represents an enhanced level of training and experience within a practice area.
 Candidates for added qualifications submit a structured portfolio, which is assessed by the Specialty Council in accordance with published standards.